caoccao/JavetSanitizer/docs/tutorials/play_with_keyword_restriction.md

 ## Sample Keyword - import

-By default, `import` is disallowed so that the script cannot reference any modules.
-If you check a script in `JavetSanitizerModuleChecker` with the default option, you will get an error.
+By default, keyword `import` is disallowed so that the script cannot reference any modules.
+If you check a script with keyword `import` in `JavetSanitizerModuleChecker` with the default option, you will get an error.
 You may create your own option with keyword `import` enabled and the same script will pass the check.

 ```java
 String codeString = "import { x } from 'x.mjs'; function main() {}";